-- Directors who have attended less than 75% of Board meetings. - Management proposals that give management the ability to alter the size of the board without shareholder approval. - Efforts to classify the board or eliminate cumulative voting. - The election of Directors who serve on the compensation committee who also serve as CEO of any public company. - Proposals to elect directors on a staggered schedule.
+- Directors who have attended less than 75% of Board meetings. - Management proposals that give management the ability to alter the size of the Board without shareowner approval. - Efforts to classify the Board or eliminate cumulative voting. - The election of Directors who serve on the compensation committee who also serve as CEO of any public company. - · Proposals to elect Directors on a staggered schedule.

-- Individual Directors, committee members, or on the entire board. - Directors who are incumbent members of the nominating committee if the board, in our judgment, lacks diversity.
+- Individual Directors, committee members, or on the entire board - Directors who are incumbent members of the nominating committee if the Board, in our judgment, lacks diversity.